phenix3

-The tax function should be able to understanding business activities/objectives including R&D and get aligned with other functions like legal, HR and IT.
-The tax objective is to mitigate risk and identifying opportunities to support company's supply chain.
+The tax function should be able to understand business activities/objectives including R&D and get aligned with other functions like legal, HR and IT.
+The tax objective is to mitigate risk and identify opportunities to support a company's supply chain.

 'As Is' situation to benchmark at